SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/01-Arrays-in-Java.md

     System.out.println(numbers[i]);
 }
 ```
-In the example above we initialize an empty array of integers with length 5:
+In the example above, we initialize an empty array of integers with a length of 5:

-- `int[]`: to initialize an array we need to provide a data type
+- `int[]`: to initialize an array, we need to provide a data type
 - `numbers`: is the name of the variable
-- `new int[5]`: creates a new instance of an array, which will hold five integers.
+- `new int[5]`: creates a new instance of an array, which will hold five integers
-- when we iterate through the array it is printing zero, because the default value of an integer is zero.
+- when we iterate through the array, it will be printing zeros because the default value of an integer is zero

 - Assigning values to the Array elements: